yusuf-bot/patly/README.md

 ## How it works

-When you call `patly.redeem()`, the library:
+When you call `patly.redeem()`, your private key **never leaves your machine**.
+Here's exactly what happens:

-1. Fetches the market's `conditionId` from Patly
+1. Patly fetches the market's `conditionId` and verifies it's resolved on-chain
-2. Verifies the market is resolved on-chain
-3. Builds a **Safe multisend transaction** containing:
+2. A **Safe multisend transaction** is built locally on your machine containing:
-   - `redeemPositions()` — claims your winning USDC into your wallet
+   - `redeemPositions()` — claims your winning USDC
    - `USDC.transfer($0.01 → Patly)` — fee, paid from your winnings
-4. Signs the transaction **locally** with your private key
+3. The transaction is **signed locally** using your private key via `eth_account` — standard Ethereum signing, your key never moves
-5. Sends only the **signature** to Patly — never the key
+4. Only the **signature bytes** are transmitted to Patly — mathematically impossible to reverse into a private key
-6. Patly relays it through Polymarket's gasless Builder relayer
+5. Patly relays the signed transaction through Polymarket's gasless Builder relayer

+Your private key is used identically to how MetaMask signs transactions — it produces a signature and nothing else is transmitted.

-Everything is **gasless** (Polymarket pays gas) and **atomic** — the fee only goes through if the redemption succeeds.
+Everything is **gasless** (Polymarket covers gas) and **atomic** — the $0.01 fee only transfers if the redemption succeeds.

 ---

 ## Installation
 ```bash
 pip install patly
 ```